syncfusion-content/uwp-docs/uwp/SfTreeGrid/Clipboard-Operations.md

 ### Paste a record into selected rows

-By default, you can able to copy one row and paste it into another row in treegrid.
-The below code shows how to copy one row and paste it into all selected rows by overriding the [PasteRow](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste~PasteRow.html) method in the [TreeGridCutCopyPaste](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste.html) class.
+By default, you can copy a row and paste it into another row in tree grid.
+The following code example shows how to copy a row and paste it into all the selected rows by overriding the [PasteRow](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste~PasteRow.html) method in the [TreeGridCutCopyPaste](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste.html) class.

 {% tabs %}
 {% highlight c# %}